lollerfirst/cashu-kvac/protocol_explanation.md

 Then the client sends:
 - **old** `RandomizedCoin`s defined in (2) as inputs
 - **new** (`AmountAttribute`/`ScriptAttribute`) pairs' **COMMITMENTS** (not the secret values) as described in (1)
+- The script the coins were locked to, if any, together with its script-signature
 - All proofs as described above.

 The Mint then [(89-105)](https://github.com/lollerfirst/cashu-kvac/blob/14024615471e3d6cb328bade1db0db3e6d67fd38/examples/full_interaction.py#L89):